natyusha/ShokoRelay.bundle/README.md

     - If "BatchOverwrite" is set to true in `config.py` the batch argument will instead overwrite any existing Theme.mp3 files.

 **Arguments:**
-- `animethemes.py slug offset` OR `animethemes.py slug offset play`  OR `animethemes.py batch`
+- Append the arguments "slug" / "offset" `animethemes.py slug offset` in order to specify which opening or ending to download.
-- slug: must be the first argument and is formatted as "op", "ed", "op2", "ed2" and so on
+  - slug: an optional identifier which must be the first argument and is formatted as "op", "ed", "op2", "ed2" and so on
   - offset: an optional single digit number which must be the second argument if the slug is provided
+- Append the argument "play" to the commands above to run in "Preview" mode.
   - play: for force enabling FFplay and disabling Theme.mp3 generation, must be the last or sole argument and is simply entered as "play"
+- Append the argument "batch" `animethemes.py batch` when running the script on multiple folders at a time.
   - batch: must be the sole argument and is simply entered as "batch"

 **Example Commands:**
 > :pencil2: **Note**